 The mixing paddle attaches via a magnet and magically is spun through that coupling.
-This makes attaching & detatching the paddle really easy.
-It also leaves the bottom of the mixing comparment smooth and therefore easy to clean.
+This makes attaching & detaching the paddle really easy.
+It also leaves the bottom of the mixing compartment smooth and therefore easy to clean.

-It's barely noticable while running.
-There's a very quiet hum of the paddle spinning and the heating element.
-It finishes with no fanfair.
+It’s barely noticeable while running.
+There’s a very quiet hum of the paddle spinning and the heating element.
+It finishes with no fan-fair.
 No loud bleeps.
 Just chocolate.

 It sits on a little dock much like how a kettle does.
 Both the dock and device have rubber feet.
 An incredibly cheap feature but well considered.